Southern Rockies Habitat Connectivity Broadwalk

 Get into the WILD!

-Join Broads in partnership with Ted Turner’s Endangered Species Fund to explore the intriguing and critical topic of habitat connectivity.
+Join Broads in partnership with Turner Endangered Species Fund to explore the intriguing topic of habitat connectivity.
 From the Medicine Bow Mountains in south-central Wyoming to the southern end of the Sangre de Cristo Mountains in north-central New Mexico, the iconic Rocky Mountains provide the habitat connectivity essential to native species living in the region.
-The southern Rockies are a critical piece of the link.
+The southern Rockies are a critical piece of this corridor.

 Rejoice in the WILD